This post may contain affiliate links, please see the privacy policy for details.

 Calories: 265kcal | Carbohydrates: 24g | Protein: 23g | Fat: 10g | Saturated Fat: 1g | Polyunsaturated Fat: 1g | Monounsaturated Fat: 7g | Trans Fat: 0.002g | Cholesterol: 27mg | Sodium: 1647mg | Potassium: 194mg | Fiber: 7g | Sugar: 1g | Vitamin A: 351IU | Vitamin C: 4mg | Calcium: 121mg | Iron: 5mg

-Italian tuna bean salad is made with tuna steaks and cannellini beans.
+This delicious Italian tuna white bean salad is made with tuna steaks and cannellini beans.
 It’s one of the best Italian tuna steak recipes and is packed with protein.
-It’s too good to only enjoy during the summer months, and any time of year is great for enjoying fresh tuna salad recipes.
+It’s too good to only enjoy during the summer months, and any time of year is great for enjoying fresh tuna salad recipes like this one.

 You Might Also Like